-In a large skillet pan add 2 tbsp extra virgin olive oil and if you have, garlic cloves crushed with a flat knife.
+- In a large skillet pan add 2 tablespoon extra virgin olive oil and if you have, garlic cloves crushed with a flat knife.
 Sautee over medium heat for 2 minutes or until garlic cloves are golden brown.
 Be careful not to burn them.

 Remove garlic, add spinach.
 Sautee for 2-3 minutes until soft.

 - Add ricotta cheese.
 Season with a few pinches of salt and pepper to taste.
 Let it cool for a few minutes.

 - In the meantime, dry chicken breast halves with a paper towel and rub with some extra virgin olive oil.